-Automatic weather stations are also used for increasing the number and reliability of surface observations.
-This is achieved by:
+Automatic weather stations are alsoused for increasing the number and reliability of surface observations.
+They achieve this This is achieved by:

-- (a) Facilitating an increase in the density of observing networks, by providing data from new sites, where people are not available to take observations, and from sites that are difficult to access or inhospitable; - (b) Supplying, for manned stations, data 24 hours a day; - (c) Increasing the reliability of measurements by using digital measurement techniques; - (d) Ensuring the homogeneity of networks by standardizing the measuring techniques; - (e) Satisfying new observational needs and requirements; - (f) Reducing human errors;
+(a) IncreasingFacilitating an increase in the density of an existing networkobserving networks, by providing data from new sites, where people are not available to take observations, and from sites that are difficult to access andor inhospitable;

-- (g) Lowering operational costs by reducing the number of observers; - (h) Measuring and reporting with high frequency and/or continuously; - (i) Compensating for the shortage in the number of observers; - (j) Eliminating mercury from stations.
+- (b) Supplying, for manned stations, data outside the normal working24 hours a day; - (c) Increasing the reliability of measurements by using sophisticated technology and modern, digital measurement techniques; - (d) Ensuring the homogeneity of networks by standardizing the measuring techniques; - (e) Satisfying new observational needs and requirements; - (f) Reducing human errors; - (g) Lowering operational costs by reducing the number of observers; - (h) Measuring and reporting with high frequency and/or continuously-; - (i) Compensating for the shortage in the number of observers; - (j) Eliminating mercury from stations.